OUROBOR0Z333/epam-project-cloud/HEALTH_CHECK_README.md

 7. **Cloud SQL Proxy status** - Ensures the Cloud SQL Proxy is running on the backend VM
 8. **Database connectivity** - Verifies the backend can connect to the database
 9. **Database schema verification** - Checks if database tables exist and are populated with data
+10. **Schema initialization validation** - Confirms database contains expected initial data from seeds.js
-10. **Frontend ↔ Backend connectivity** - Tests if the frontend can reach the backend API
+11. **Frontend ↔ Backend connectivity** - Tests if the frontend can reach the backend API
-11. **Load balancer accessibility** - Checks if the load balancer is responding
+12. **Load balancer accessibility** - Checks if the load balancer is responding
-12. **Backend API endpoints** - Tests if backend API endpoints are accessible through the load balancer
+13. **Backend API endpoints** - Tests if backend API endpoints are accessible through the load balancer

 ## Prerequisites